enaismaili/supabase-product-funnel-insights/README.md

 This project uses simulated data that does not represent real Supabase users or behavior.
 It is created for educational purposes only and is not affiliated with or endorsed by Supabase.

-Because the data is randomly generated, some logical inconsistencies may occur — for example:
+Because the data is randomly generated, some logical inconsistencies may occur, for example:
 - Users who “used a feature” without having first “created a project”
 - Fluctuating MRR or upgrade behavior not tied to real customer behavior